cscribn/README-one-on-one-work/README.md

 * For embedded team reports: 30 minutes every 2 weeks
 * For off-team reports: 30 minutes every 1 week

-## Manager Agenda
+## Manager/Lead Agenda

 * Review commitments.
 Any roadblocks, gaps, risks?
-* Give an update on one of your reports.
+* Give an update on one of your reports/junior team members.
 * Talk over a team improvement: create one if needed, get status, outline next steps.
 * Career-building
   * Discuss constructive criticism/things to work on.